ScottRoche/Pokedex/README.md

 # Pokedex
-Get information about every pokemon on the pokemon website, by ID number
+Get information about every pokemon on the pokemon website, by ID number.